-That is, $R_K$ is the ratio of expected playback length of downloaded segments of video and the length of the streaming.
-Note that a low value for $R_k$ when the the download time (denominator) is larger than the playback length of the segments (numerator) will result in rebuffering.
-Thus a large value of $R_k$ is a measure of continuous play.
-In contrast to $U_k$, $R_K$ has an inverse relation with the download time (or the bitrate), so it decreases with higher bitrates.
-Note that the expectations in Equation~\eqref{eq:UK} and Equation~\eqref{eq:RK} are computed over the possible randomized decisions or outcomes of the ABR algorithm solving \tABR.
+That is, $R_K$ represents the ratio of the expected playback duration of downloaded tiles to the streaming duration.
+A low $R_k$ when $T_{\text{end}}$ greatly exceeds tiles playback duration (numerator) can lead to rebuffering, making a high $R_k$ indicative of continuous playback.
+Unlike $U_k$, $R_K$ inversely correlates with download time (or bitrate), decreasing with higher bitrates.
+Expectations in Equation~\eqref{eq:UK} and Equation~\eqref{eq:RK} are computed over the possible randomized decisions or outcomes of the ABR algorithm solving \tABR.

 Let $t_k$ denotes the time the video player completes the download of tiles that belong to chunk $k-1$ and decides about the bitrate of tiles for $k^{th}$ chunk.
 And $T_k$ shows the time interval between finishing downloading chunks $k-1$ and $k$, i.e., $T_k = t_{k+1} - t_k$.
 We use the coefficient $\gamma > 0$ to set the relative importance of the two terms in the user's final QoE, i.e., $\gamma$ provides an opportunity to tune the relative importance of high-bitrate streaming with respect to a continuous streaming experience.
 We formulate the \tABR problem as follows.

-Constraint \eqref{eq:problem_1bitrate} limits to downloading at most one segment for each tile of a chunk.
-The second constraint \eqref{eq:problem_buffer} enforces the buffer capacity constraint.
-In this constraint, $Q(t_k)$ is the buffer level at time $t_k$ and includes the number of segments available in a buffer at time $t_k$. $Q_{max}$ is the buffer capacity and depicts the maximum number of segments stored in the buffer.
-Since the number of segments downloaded for each chunk is not fixed, the actual number of segments that drain out from the buffer when a chunk is played can vary from chunk to chunk.
-To capture this, let $n_k$ be the average number of segments downloaded for chunks played during downloading of chunk $k$.
+Constraint \eqref{eq:problem_1bitrate} limits to select at most one bitrate for each tile of a chunk.
+The second constraint \eqref{eq:problem_buffer} enforces the buffer capacity limit, where $Q(t_k)$ is the buffer level at time $t_k$ and shows the aggregate length of tiles available in the buffer at time $t_k$. $Q_{\max}$ is buffer capacity and depicts the maximum aggregate length of tiles stored in the buffer.
+Since the number of tiles downloaded for each chunk is not fixed, the actual number of tiles that drain out from the buffer when a chunk is played can vary from chunk to chunk.
+To capture this, let $n_k$ be the average number of tiles downloaded for chunks played during the downloading of chunk $k$.
 The evolution of the buffer level is characterized as

-where the first term refers to the number of segments removed from the buffer during the download time of chunk $k$ and the second term shows the number of segments recently downloaded.
+where the first term refers to the length of tiles removed from the buffer during the download time of chunk $k$ and the second term shows the length of tiles recently downloaded.

-\begin{remark} For regular 2D videos with $D = 1$, number of segments that drain out of the buffer when each chunk is played fixed, $n_k = 1$.
-In this particular case, $\min [Q(t_k), \frac{T_{k}}{\delta}]$ segments get drained out of the buffer after passing $T_k$ seconds. \end{remark}
+\begin{remark} \TOMM{For regular 2D videos with $D = 1$, number of tiles that drain out of the buffer when each chunk is played fixed, $n_k = 1$.
+In this particular case, $\min [Q(t_k), {T_{k}}]$ seconds drained out of the buffer after passing $T_k$ seconds.} \end{remark}